-The Physical Science minor is designed for those majoring in areas outside of the Science and Technology Department but who wish to have some study of chemistry and physics.
+The Physical Science minor is designed for those majoring in areas outside of the Department of Natural and Applied Sciences but who wish to have some study of chemistry and physics.
 The Physical Science minor consists of 20 credits.
 Two of the four courses are in chemistry and the other two courses may be selected from either of the sequences in physics.

 Each of Evangel's academic programs is made up of a set of core curriculum, program requirements and electives.
 The courses listed below are just a small sample of courses that might be taken as a part of this specific program.